Soumasish2005/APIs/libraryAPI/README.md

 2. **Setup**: I set up the project using Node.js and Express, and connected to a MongoDB database.
 3. **Development**: I implemented the CRUD operations for managing books, including creating, reading, updating, and deleting book records.
 4. **Testing**: I tested the API thoroughly to ensure it worked as expected and handled edge cases gracefully.
-5. **Deployment**: Finally, I deployed the API to a cloud server for easy access and scalability.
+5. **Deployment**: Finally, I deployed the API to a cloud server(Render) for easy access and scalability.

 ### Challenges I Faced